 Table 3.2: Temperature range per Style.

-Summary of step 1 and 2: based on the current maximum and minimum temperature, we made two queries the database of wardrobes to obtain the two separate lists of clean items in our closet, one for top and one for bottom.
+Summary of Step 1 and 2: based on the current maximum and minimum temperature, we made two queries the database of wardrobes to obtain the two separate lists of clean items in our closet, one for top and one for bottom.
+Two lists were maintained at this step because the top and bottom items were not paired to create a full outfit yet.

 3.1.3.2.3 Step 3 - Occasion Matching